Slow Cooker Pot Roast: Deeply Tender Beef with Built-In Comfort

 Instructions

-1. Pat the chuck roast dry and season generously with salt and pepper.
+1. Pat the chuck roast dry and season generously with salt and black pepper.

-2. Heat olive oil in a skillet over medium-high heat and sear the roast on all sides until browned.
+2. Heat olive oil in a heavy pan until hot and sear the roast until deeply browned on both sides.

 Notes